-While the world’s attention is focused in the far east on the rise of the Red Dragon, China, it is literally overlooking a nation whose population is soon to dwarf even that of China’s.
+While the world’s attention is focused on the rise of the Red Dragon in the far east on (China), another nation’s population will soon to dwarf even that of China’s.
 It is as if ancient civilizations have been reborn, and will once again resume their place as world powers.
 India’s population will hit 1.6 billion people in less than 20 years, overtaking China as the world’s most populated country.
 And, over the next three to four decades, India will become remarkably young, with more than half of its population under twenty five years old.
 India’s politicians like to boast that the swelling youth population is a powerful rising tide that will propel the country into becoming a global economic power, while other Asian nations, such as Japan, grapple with graying majorities.
 They point to China, where a population spurt contributed to rising prosperity.
 But, as in China, a sudden turn of economic realities could cause the population growth to result in food and material problems on a monumental scale, leading to a very devastating consequence.

 Minister for Human Resource Development, Kapil Sibal, said recently, “The burgeoning youth population will be a dividend, if we empower our young.
 It will be a disaster if we fail.”
 And, like China, there is massive unemployment in India that is not being reported.
 There are 900 state-run job centers across the country, where millions vie for a very limited number of entry-level jobs offered by the government and private companies.
 The government states that only 6.6% of India’s workers are jobless, but, that figure hides the harsh reality of the labor market, where tens of millions barely survive by doing menial, unsafe and backbreaking jobs.
 The numbers are even worse for youth seeking work.
 Government statistics place their number of unemployed much higher, at 10.5%.
 In some areas, there is no hope of getting a job.
 They have the choice of migrating, or starving.